 Step 6: Enter Your Coupon Code

-As such, we’ve negotiated a special discount for our readers that will never expire.
-By using BTOP42 at checkout you’ll save 42% off any hosting package, no matter the length.
+We’ve negotiated a special discount for our readers that will never expire.
+By using DOLLARSPROUT at checkout you’ll save 60% off any hosting package, no matter the length.

 That being said, we want you to save the most money.
 If we see (or you know of a HostGator coupon code) that could potentially beat our deal, we’ll add it to this article.
 So far, our deal is the best we know of.

 Step 7: Review Order Details and Submit